BachiMjavanadze/terminal-gui2/README.md

 ## `Terminal GUI`

-**`Terminal GUI`** is a `VSCode` extension that lets you define custom terminal commands with interactive inputs.
+**`Terminal GUI`** is a `VS Code` extension that lets you define custom terminal commands with interactive inputs.
 You can configure your commands in your `settings.json` (or in an external config file.
 See below how property `configFile` works), and when you run a command, any placeholders you've defined will prompt you for input.

    - Note: **`Terminal GUI`** supports `Git Bash` and `PowerShell` scripting languages, so you can write very complex commands.

    - Note: all examples below are for the `Git Bash` terminal.
-To set the `Git Bash` as your default terminal use this configuration in `settings.json` of the `VSCode`:
+To set the `Git Bash` as your default terminal use this configuration in `settings.json` of the `VS Code`:

 ```json
 "terminal.integrated.defaultProfile.windows": "Git Bash",